cryptochris8/Beauty-Is-Bipolar/README.md

-# Beauty is in the Eyes of the Bipolar
+# Beauty is in the Eye of the Bipolar

 A personal blog exploring the daily experiences, challenges, and perspectives of a 27-year-old woman recently diagnosed with bipolar disorder.